altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Go back home button on top left of cloud grid (Tom)
+- Home: add query selector search button, big one, on the bottom (Tom)
-- Get the tick outside of the pivs so that they can be reused.
+- Carrousel of local pivs (Tom)
+- When entering text in query selector and then clicking on tag, keyboard should disappear (Tom)
+- In query selector, move selected tags up (Tom)
+- Persist last N tags to disk
+- Stop flickering when opening FAB or clicking on "done".
-- When not allowing pivs to be deleted, get that info so we do not remove them from localPivs.
+- When not allowing pivs to be deleted, get that info so we do not remove them from localPivs (Tom).
 - Hide pivs with pendingDeletion.
 - Handle >= 400 errors with snackbar on tagService and uploadService
-- Open local pivs (Tom/Mono)
-- Go back home button on top left of cloud grid (Tom)
 - Create settings view with Change Password and enabled/disable geotagging (Tom)
-- Home: add query selector search button, big one, on the bottom
 - Home: Make uploaded grid only accessible through clicking on a tag in home or the query selector.
-Liberate space on bottom navigation, put icon, put "coming soon!"
+Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Write a QA script (Tom)
 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)